 For most people, morning sickness is not a sign of a problem with the pregnancy, and it does not mean that the fetus is unwell.
 Some studies suggest that in the average case, morning sickness may be a positive sign.

-Other studies show that people who get morning sickness are less likely to experience pregnancy loss, indicating that it is a sign of a healthy pregnancy.
+Other studies show that people who get morning sickness are

 There is no guaranteed way to prevent all morning sickness.
 However, people can try some techniques to reduce the frequency and severity of the symptoms.
 The American College of Obstetricians and Gynecologists (ACOG) recommend: